 Top Competitors

-- Bob Dainton and Keith McGee (4 wins),
+- Bob Dainton and Keith McGee (4 wins each),

-- Matt Hawj and Joey Sullivan (3 wins each).
+- Matt Hawj, Justin Faircloth and Joey Sullivan (3 wins each).

-- Jamie Denison, Jim Lor, Melvin Yang, Sammy Wilson, Buster Swisher, Christopher Decker, Clay lanier, and Jared Stanley have two wins each in competition.
+- Jamie Denison, Jim Lor, Melvin Yang, Sammy Wilson, Buster Swisher, Christopher Decker, Clay Lanier, and Jared Stanley have two wins each in live competition.

 Assorted Facts